-Update the function code This function eliminates the need to build container images every time we edit the code with_commands (commands: List[str], overwrite: bool = False, verify_base_image: bool = False, prepare_image_for_deploy: bool = True)
+Update the function code This function eliminates the need to build container images every time we edit the code add commands to build spec.

-- from_file blank for current notebook, or path to .py/.ipynb file - body will use the body as the function code - with_doc update the document of the function parameters add commands to build spec.
+- from_file blank for current notebook, or path to .py/.ipynb file - body will use the body as the function code - with_doc update the document of the function parameters add package requirements from file or list to build spec.